-Abrogation of Article 370: Constitution Bench of Supreme Court to hear matter
+Abrogation of Article 370: SC refers matter to Constitution Bench, hearing in October

 New Delhi, Aug 28: The Supreme Court has referred to a five judge constitution Bench a batch of petitions that challenged the abrogation of Article 370.